pulumi/docs/content/product/esc.md

 aliases:
     - /esc

+subtitle: Centralized secrets management & orchestration.
+Easily access, share, and manage secrets securely on any cloud, using your favorite programming languages.

 overview:
-    header: Centralized environments, secrets, and configuration management for cloud applications and infrastructure
+    header: Centralized environments, secrets, and configuration management and orchestration that helps streamline operations, improve traceability, and ensure consistent security practices
-    description: Today’s cloud environments access a multitude of configurations – including network settings, deployment options, API Keys, and other important secrets like database credentials –  from many different types of cloud infrastructure and SaaS services.
-Every team stores configuration settings like these in different locations, from secrets managers to plaintext files.
-This sprawl results in uncontrolled and untraceable configurations, causing operational bottlenecks, outages due to human error, and security breaches.
-Pulumi ESC enables you to centrally manage all configuration and secrets across your organization.
+    body: |
+      - **Stop secret sprawl.** Pull and sync configuration and secrets with any secrets store – including HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and more – and consume in any application, tool, or CI/CD platform.
+      - **Trust (and prove) your secrets are secure.** Every environment can be locked down with role-based access controls (RBAC) and versioned with all changes fully logged for auditing.
+      - **Ditch `.env` files.** No more storing secrets in plaintext on dev computers.
+Developers can easily access secrets via CLI, API, Kubernetes operator, the Pulumi Cloud UI, and in-code with Typescript/Javascript, Python, and Go SDKs.
+      - **Use with or without Pulumi IaC.** Use Pulumi ESC to centrally manage your configuration and secrets independently of Pulumi IaC, or use ESC and IaC together for the convenience of storing secrets in config with a higher degree of security than using plaintext.

 benefits:
     title: Benefits of Pulumi ESC